 Business emails and the law

-By understanding email and the law you can hopefully save your business money and avoid legal problems.
-This guide does not constitute legal advice.
-Legislation is constantly changing and the Business IT Guide can only present legal information at its highest level.
+But please remember that this guide does not constitute legal advice.
+Legislation is constantly changing, so we can only present legal information at its highest level.
 It is therefore strongly recommended that you seek the help of qualified legal advice to deal with your specific situation.

 Disclaimer Example 1